 Figure 1 (a) SEI formation on graphite atomic step in EC-based electrolyte, (b) Surface force spectroscopy of graphite and 1 M LiFSI in 1,4 Dioxane electrolyte interface, (c) The sketch of nanoscale EDL model derived from the force spectroscopy.

 We found that in the traditional ethylene carbonate (EC) based electrolyte, the strong coordination and co-intercalation of EC solvent dominate the electrolyte decomposition, causing the “swelling” of graphite carbon edge planes and thick SEI accumulations (Figure 1a), confirming that SEI formation is graphite crystal plane dependent.
-At the same time, in the weakly solvation and ionic liquid electrolytes, where the first cation solvation sheath is occupied by the fluorine rich anion, the negatively polarized electrode surface builds up a unique and ordered EDL structure (Figures 1b, c) resulting in the preferential reductive decomposition of the anion and creating a highly sought after robust SEI layer.
+At the same time, in the weakly solvation and ionic liquid electrolytes, where the first cation solvation sheath is occupied by the fluorine-rich anion, the negatively polarized electrode surface builds up a unique and ordered EDL structure (Figures 1b, c) resulting in the preferential reductive decomposition of the anion and creating a highly sought after robust SEI layer.
 We also observe that the solvent/anion coordination structures with lithium/sodium cation within EDL vary from the bulk electrolyte, modifying the HOMO level of the electrolyte and affecting it electrochemical stability.
 Our understanding of these key interfacial structural factors in SEI formation allows targeting an electrochemically and mechanically robust surface passivation layer and guiding the development of efficient and safe rechargeable batteries.

 References: